 - Deliberately handling the ball (including goalkeepers when outside their 18-yard box)

-These last three offenses are more clear-cut because the referee doesn’t have to decide if they’re careless, reckless, or excessive.
+These last three offenses are more straightforward because the referee doesn’t have to decide if they’re careless, reckless, or excessive.

 When is a direct kick awarded in soccer?